dcarlus/SoundAmbience/README.md

 Notice that the additional sounds should be in mono format.
 Otherwise, you could not experiment surrounding sounds! :wink:

+## Issues
+### The sounds are cracking when played by Sound Ambience (but not with another sound player).
+It occurs when sounds are saturated.
+You should limit your sound of a couple of dB, for example using Audacity.

 ## How to build it?
 For now, Sound Ambience can only be compiled on Windows systems.
 In the future, it should be available on Linux systems.